+The specific reinsurance of a cedant protecting one proportional treaty,

+Generals, protecting all business written by the cedant, but limited to one or a few classes of business,

+Whole account protections,

+Top and drop protections, and

-Facultative reinsurances of individual insurances.
-Proportional Treaties.
-The specific reinsurance of a cedant protecting one proportional treaty.
-Generals, protecting all business written by the cedant but limited to one or a few classes of business.
-Whole account protections.
-Top and Drop protections.
-Other more unusual types of reinsurance such as so-called franchise cover where the reinsurance depends on total market losses being in excess of a specified minimum amount.
+Other more unusual types of reinsurance, such as so-called franchise cover, where the reinsurance depends on total market losses being in excess of a specified minimum amount.

-and the claims may come from each of several different layers with different excess points and limits, back-up covers and other acceptances of which different percentages have been written.

-It may be argued that the catastrophe statistics are better analyzed on a ground up basis for claims arising from each cedant, perhaps all on a 100% acceptance basis, to produce uniformity, but ground up losses amalgamated for a large number of cedants do not necessarily give the same pattern as will be produced for the inwards business as a whole owing to the effect of different types of reinsurance and different percentage acceptances for each layer and each cedant.
+Also, the claims may come from each of several different layers with different excess points and limits, back-up covers and other acceptances of which different percentages have been written.
+It may be argued that the catastrophe statistics are better analysed on a ground up basis for claims arising from each cedant, perhaps all on a 100% acceptance basis, to produce uniformity, but ground up losses amalgamated for a large number of cedants do not necessarily give the same pattern as will be produced for the inwards business as a whole, owing to the effect of different types of reinsurance and different percentage acceptances for each layer and each cedant.

-2.2.2.
-A more effective division might be between low level and high level reinsurance acceptances.
-The low level reinsurances will have been affected at an early stage by any large catastrophe but claims notified may not breach higher level protections until a later stage when sufficient notifications have been accumulated.
+2.2.2.2 Å more effective division might be between low-level and high-level reinsurance acceptances.
+The low-level reinsurances will have been affected at an early stage by any large catastrophe, but claims notified may not breach higher-level protections until a later stage, when sufficient notifications have been accumulated.

-2.2.3.
-Most treaties define catastrophe losses as those caused by a specific event and occurring within a period of 72 hours.
-Where a particular event, perhaps a windstorm, causes losses during a longer period the cedant has the right to define the period and to divide the losses, if required, into two or more catastrophes.
+2.2.2.3 Most treaties define catastrophe losses as those caused by a specific event and occurring within a period of 72 hours.
+Where a particular event, perhaps a windstorm, causes losses during a longer period, the cedant has the right to define the period and to divide the losses, if required, into two or more catastrophes.

-2.2.4.
-The treaties of reinsurance normally specify the rates of exchange applying between US dollars (and Canadian dollars) and pounds for purposes of checking the effect of excess points and limits.
-Currently this is normally 2:1 but other rates have applied at times in the past and there may be variations between different treaties in the same year.
-The outward treaties similarly carry stated rates of exchange but abnormally the rates can differ from those on the inwards treaties.

-Other currencies are normally converted into f or dollars when claims are settled.
+2.2.2.4 The treaties of reinsurance normally specify the rates of exchange applying between U.S. dollars (and Canadian dollars) and pounds sterling for purposes of checking the effect of excess points and limits.
+Currently this is normally 2:1, but other rates have applied at times in the past, and there may be variations between different treaties in the same year.
+The outwards treaties similarly carry stated rates of exchange, but the rates can differ from those on the inwards treaties.
+Other currencies are normally converted into \pounds sterling or dollars when claims are settled with outstanding claim advices converted at the rate of exchange applying at the time of advice.
 The result may produce distortions, but they are usually minor and may be ignored.
-Outwards reinsurance recoveries are called for in the main currencies in the ratio that results from the inwards business but precise practice varies from office to office and the resultant effect can be very complicated.
+Outwards reinsurance recoveries are called for in the main currencies in the ratio that results from the inwards business, but precise practice varies from office to office, and the resultant effect can be very complicated.

-2.2.5.
-The losses themselves will stem from the date of the catastrophe and hence the quarterly statistics should start from the end of the first quarter during which the catastrophe occurs.
+2.2.2.5 The losses themselves will stem from the date of the catastrophe, and hence the quarterly statistics should start from the end of the first quarter during which the catastrophe occurs.

-2.3 The type of business being insured and the insuring channel through which the advice has come are of importance.
-Wide variations in rates of advice are found in practice and these variations have considerable effect on the estimates of ultimate claim amount (see graphs in Appendix B).
+2.2.3 The type of business being insured and the insuring channel through which the advice has come are of importance.
+Wide variations in rates of advice are found in practice, and these variations have considerable effect on the estimates of ultimate claim amount.